Split Unit Air Conditioning

 They are more costly than a portable air conditioner.

 Split unit air conditioners can sometimes require the purchasing of additional parts.

 It is more complicated to install than a portable unit.

 Split unit air conditioning systems are considered durable as long as they are paired with the correct-size room (to prevent additional stress on the unit), the filters are regularly removed and cleaned, and the most suitable refrigerant is installed in the unit.

 If you want to ensure the longevity of your split unit air conditioner, it’s important to keep up with the required maintenance.

 Split unit air conditioners are comprised of two main parts or components: the outdoor component and the indoor component.
-The former consists of a compressor, condenser, and expansion valve, while the latter is made up of the evaporator (or cooling coil), and the cooling fan.
+The former consists of a compressor, condenser, and expansion valve, while the latter is made up of the evaporator (or cooling coil)

 Generally these systems are used to cool one or two rooms, depending on the square footage.